 - Report for Time Estimation: It shows the current and planned timeline of issues in specified projects.

-- Report for Workload Estimation: It also shows time estimation of user work, as it helps us understand which user has more work and less.
+- Report for Workload Estimation: It also shows the time estimation of user work, as it helps us understand which user has more work and less.

 - Report for Version Estimation: It shows how much work is pending per user and their respective issues; using this feature, we can analyze how much work is pending.

-With the help of the above article, we saw about the Jira report.
+With the help of the above article, we saw the Jira report.
 From this article, we saw basic things about the Jira report and the integration of the Jira report, and how we use it in the Jira report.